Published on 1st March 2017

 The charity’s main aims are to raise awareness about sudden cardiac arrest in young people, which currently kills 12 young people a week in the UK; to provide and fund more defibrillators for schools; and to educate young people on basic life-saving skills, including how to operate defibrillators.

-Survival rates increase dramatically – from around six per cent to 74 per cent – if basic CPR skills are carried out and if a defibrillator is used while waiting for the emergency services to arrive.
+Survival rates increase dramatically – from under 10% to 70% – if basic CPR skills are carried out and if a defibrillator is used within the first 3-5 minutes while waiting for the emergency services to arrive.

 February is a particularly pertinent time to think about raising funds to install a defibrillator in a school, or any other organisation, as it is the British Heart Foundation’s National Heart Month.
 The charity has a host of resources on how to improve heart health and aims to encourage people to make small lifestyle changes that can positively impact their health.